 2. Non-Economic Damages recognize your grief, loss of companionship, emotional stress and pain suffering.

 3. A “Survival Act” claim can also be made for the victim’s medical bills caused by the accident.

 There are non-economic damage wrongful death damage caps in Colorado.
 Wrongful death damage caps are limits on the amount you can recover.
-Current wrongful death non-economic damages caps are $430,070.
-With a recent change in the law, beginning in January 1, 2020, the damage limitation will increase at regular intervals to offset inflation.
+Current wrongful death non-economic damages caps are $571,870 for incidents that occur on or after January 1, 2020, and $430,070 for incidents that occurred before January 1, 2020.
+The damage limitation will increase at regular intervals to offset inflation.
 The Colorado Secretary of State publishes a Certificate with all of the current damage caps.
 The Certificate can be found here.

 All of the above categories of damages are based on the harms you suffered.
 But there also may be times where the defendant must pay additional damages because their conduct was so bad.
 “Punitive” or “Exemplary Damages” apply if a defendant was more than negligent.
 Negligent basically means careless.
 But if a defendant was more than careless, if he was reckless, then he might have to pay punitive damages.
-Punitive damages are meant to punish the defendant for acting in a way that likely to seriously hurt someone.
+Punitive damages are meant to punish the defendant for acting in a way that is so clearly dangerous that it is likely to seriously hurt someone.
 Punitive damages do not come into play in most cases.

 If you are partially at fault for causing the incident, your damages can be reduced by the percentage that you are at fault, which is called comparative negligence.

 There are also other types of damages not covered by this post.
 The amounts you can recover depend on the specific circumstances of your case.
 It’s important to know which categories apply in your case and how to prove damages to an insurance company.
 Feel free to contact us if you would like to discuss the specific types and amounts of damages that apply in your case.